Read This First

 Prompt 3: Introduce 5 scenarios demonstrating how an early flaw in epistemology could lead to slowed knowledge acquisition or to ideological dead ends.

-The central claim is this: Introducing flawed epistemological approaches early in life can significantly impact an individual’s ability to acquire knowledge effectively or lead them toward ideological dead ends.
+In plain terms: Introducing flawed epistemological approaches early in life can significantly impact an individual’s ability to acquire knowledge effectively or lead them toward ideological dead ends.

 A student is taught to accept information from authority figures (teachers, parents, or leaders) without question, assuming their infallibility.
 This approach discourages critical thinking and independent verification.